CongducPham/LowCostLoRaGw/gw_advanced/README.md

 - configuring the gateway to run the lora_gateway program at boot (step J)

 Anyway, check steps A to J as described below and perform all needed tasks that config_gw.sh is is not addressing.

+**Even if you installed from the zipped SD card image config_gw.sh is still needed for:**

+- compiling the lora_gateway program for your the Raspberry board version
+- creating a "gateway_id.txt" file containing the gateway id with last 5 hex-byte of your eth0 interface (e.g. "00000027EBBEDA21")
+- setting in local_cong.json the gateway id: "gateway_ID" : "00000027EBBEDA21"
+- configuring /etc/hostapd/hostapd.conf for to advertise a WiFi SSID corresponding to last 5 hex-byte of your eth0 interface (e.g. WAZIUP_PI_GW_27EBBEDA21)
+- compiling DHT22 support if you connected such a sensor to your Raspberry

 A/ Install a WiFi access-point
 ==============================